 You are not alone.

 There are mental health resources all over the country available for those who need help.
 All of us have experienced the damage done by the pressures of this industry to some of our greatest minds.
-From Avicii to Mac Miller, these issues can hit anyone.
+From Avicii to Mac Miller, these issues affect everyone and anyone.
 Through de-stigmatizing the way we talk about mental health, we reassure those suffering from it that they can feel comfortable asking for help when they need it.
-They can reach out without judgement and move forward with confidence.
+Everyone should have the resources to reach out without judgement and move forward with confidence.